google/caliban/README.md

-Our more detailed [Getting Started](https://caliban.readthedocs.io/en/latest/getting_started/prerequisites.html) documentation has instructions for Linux boxes, `nvidia-docker` setup and Google Cloud credential configuration.
-Armed with these tools you'll be able to run scripts locally using a your GPU or submit caliban-dockerized jobs to Cloud.
+Our more detailed [Getting Started](https://caliban.readthedocs.io/en/latest/getting_started/prerequisites.html) documentation has instructions for

+- Linux boxes,
+- `nvidia-docker` setup, so you can use Caliban with GPUS, and
+- Google Cloud credential configuration.

 Now that you have Caliban installed: